 - Efficiency: Natural gas generators burn cleanly with very little waste, yet diesel generators are still more efficient, providing more useable power than a similar amount of natural gas.
 Advantage: diesel

 - Environmental friendliness: Although natural gas generators do emit carbon dioxide, diesel exhaust is a noted, toxic air contaminant.
 Natural gas generators also produce less noise pollution.
+Read what makes natural gas generators an eco-friendly choice.
 Advantage: natural gas